top of page

 Take seriously

 • If you have completely stopped menstrual bleeding.
-Take notice of any changes in discharge or small amounts of bleeding, or abnormal bleeding.
+Take notice of any changes in discharge or small amounts of bleeding, or abnormal bleeding, seek medical advice straight away.
 The risk of uterine cancers increases post menopause.
 Go for Cervical Smear Tests when called up.

 • As oestrogen levels decline, bone density reduces, the risk of Osteoporosis increases.
 Request a bone density scan if you are concerned.